NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

     sbatch myscript.sh

-*3) Submitting an MPI job*
+**3) Submitting an MPI job**

-When submitting an MPI job the script only needs to specify the number of tasks and the amount of memory per core.
+When submitting an MPI job the script only needs to specify the number of tasks and, if desired, the amount of memory per core.

 ::